 - Tendon problems can happen in people of all ages who take NOROXIN.
 Tendons are tough cords of tissue that connect muscle to bones.
 Symptoms of tendon problems may include:

-- Call your healthcare provider right away at the first sign of tendon pain, swelling or inflammation.
+- Stop taking NOROXIN immediately and get medical help right away at the first sign of tendon pain, swelling or inflammation.
 Stop taking NOROXIN until tendinitis or tendon rupture has been ruled out by your healthcare provider.
 Avoid exercise and using the affected area.
 The most common area of pain and swelling is the Achilles tendon at the back of your ankle.
 This can also happen with other tendons.

 - Talk to your healthcare provider about the risk of tendon rupture with continued use of NOROXIN.
 You may need a different antibiotic that is not a fluoroquinolone to treat your infection.

 - Tendon rupture can happen while you are taking or after you have finished taking NOROXIN.
-Tendon ruptures have happened up to several months after patients have finished taking their fluoroquinolone.
+Tendon ruptures can happen within hours or days of taking NOROXIN, and have happened up to several months after patients have finished taking their fluoroquinolone.

 - Get medical help right away if you get any of the